Invest in Your Future

 Tuition and Fees

-Full-Time MBA academic fees for 2018-19 are approximately $50,717 for California residents and $54,020 for non-residents.
+Full-Time MBA academic fees for 2019-20 are approximately $51,453 for California residents and $54,968 for non-residents.
 Fees are subject to change.
 The Rady School and UC San Diego offer fellowships to assist students, as well as resources to find additional assistance.
 Further information about costs associated with studying at UC San Diego are available from the central financial aid office.

 To be considered for financial assistance or unsubsidized loans, domestic students should complete the Free Application for Federal Student Aid (FAFSA).
 UC San Diego's Financial Aid Office provides step-by-step application directions, downloadable forms, answers to frequently asked questions and more.
 UC San Diego’s school code is 001317.